Pu-Zeng/696-Milestone/README.md

 - https://colab.research.google.com/drive/1mM1gr5zNGnKEmYkOrF5Rdiw6beGFqpMM

 **3. RNN Genre Classification**
-- Both CPU or T4 will take a super long time to train the model.
-We recommand using V100/A100 to train the model.
+- **We trined this model with Colab V100 in HIGH-RAM mode.
+Both CPU or T4 will take a super long time to train the model and perhaps run out of memory if not in HIGH-RAM mode.
+If your are not a Colab Pro, please stop at the first validation stage, and uncomment the cell below to use the first model for evaluation.**

 - https://colab.research.google.com/drive/1PHJQzMdMgTzsmX-byRvSU8atASMQyLDT